achusang/Connecting-is-all-u-need/README.md

 * Pin assignments can be changed in `Config.h` according to the selected ESP32-S3 board.

-## Citation
+## Contact

-If you use this code or platform, please cite the associated manuscript:
+For questions, suggestions, or problems related to the code or platform, please contact:

-Chen H, Li J, Fan Y, Liu X, Liu J, Wang C. A low-cost modular embedded platform for outdoor radiative cooling testing: Connecting is all you need.

-I
+ch18511992966@163.com